nuxt/website-v2/content/en/blog/case-study-livementor.md

 We started LiveMentor as a monolithic app on a Rails stack, which allowed us to iterate quickly during the first few years.
 Two years ago, we decided to solidify our codebase, and chose VueJS for a rich client-side experience.

-To make the transition progressive, we built micro Vue apps functioning on page levels, with a wrapper still rendered by Rails.
-But loading times were increasing, and we then knew we had to go a step further.
+To make the transition progressively, we began by building micro Vue apps functioning at the page level, with a wrapper rendered by Rails.
+But loading times kept going up, and we knew we had to go a step further.

 We found Nuxt at this time, via Twitter, and made a Proof of Concept project that went very well.
 Since then we're moving all our pages to Nuxt progressively.